 Think BIG—these guys are your major food groups carbohydrates, protein, fats and water.
 Our bodies need these in large amounts for energy.
 The quantity requirements of each macronutrient are unique to every individual due to dietary practice.
 You may have heard of people “counting their macros” when they’re on certain diets or particularly in the fitness world and each person may even tell you their breakdown is the best.
 But, there’s not necessarily a correct balance and the Australian Dietary Guidelines outlines a wide range of relative intakes of macronutrients that are acceptable.
 The current guidelines are:

-Carbohydrates: 45-65% of an individual’s energy is recommended to come from carbohydrate, which provides 4 calories from 1g.
+Carbohydrates: 45-65% of an individual’s energy is recommended to come from carbohydrate, so, 225 - 325g.
+Carbohydrates provide 4 calories from 1g.

-Fat: 20-30% of an individual’s energy is recommended to come from fat, with no more than 10% from saturated fat, which provides 9 calories per 1g.
+Fat: 20-30% of an individual’s energy is recommended to come from fat, with no more than 10% from saturated fat, so, 45-75g.
+Fat provides 9 calories per 1g.

 Water is the exception, with the recommended daily intake being 2.6L of water, read more about the importance of water in your day here.